-The Sponsor may receive a Letter of Intent to provide an award of Housing Credits early in the development process.
-This letter can provide assurance to the developer for a significant piece of a project's funding source, presuming the development is constructed as proposed.
+The Sponsor may receive a Letter of Intent to provide a conditional award of Housing Credits after VHFA Board approval early in the development process..
+This letter may provide assurance to the developer of a significant piece of a project's funding sources at time of approval.

-Any significant change in a proposal, once a Letter of Intent has been issued, will jeopardize the award of credits, and staff, in consultation with the VHFA Board, may require the credits to be returned.
+Any significant change in a proposal, once the project is approved by the VHFA Board will potentially jeopardize the award of credits, and staff, in consultation with the VHFA Board, may require the credits to be returned.
 A significant change will mean any significant deviation in project characteristics including: